bazel-contrib/rules_nodejs/docs/Built-ins.md

 (*List of strings*): custom list of URLs to use to download Yarn

 Each entry is a template, similar to the `node_urls` attribute, using `yarn_version` and `yarn_repositories` in the substitutions.

+If this list is empty, we won't download yarn at all.

 Defaults to `["https://github.com/yarnpkg/yarn/releases/download/v{version}/{filename}"]`